Sas1997/SAMA/Docs/SAMA_Documentation_v4.md

 ### A.3 Weather and Meteorological Data (`METEO.csv`)

-The bundled `METEO.csv` is for London, Ontario.
+The bundled `METEO.csv` is for Boston, MA.
 For any other location, download a new file containing GHI, DNI, DHI, Temperature, Wind Speed, and Pressure columns with two header rows followed by 8,760 hourly rows.

 - **Primary source:** National Solar Radiation Database (NSRDB) at [nsrdb.nrel.gov](https://nsrdb.nrel.gov).
 Provides free hourly weather data for the U.S., Canada, and many other countries.
 Select the SAM/CSV export format.
 - **Alternative:** NASA POWER at [power.larc.nasa.gov](https://power.larc.nasa.gov) provides global coverage for any coordinates.